Do ATV and Motocross Helmets Expire? How Long Do They Last?

 The daily rider or active racer who uses the helmet almost every day may need to replace it after only 2-3 years due to wear and tear.

-Leaving the helmet exposed to the elements, treating it poorly, and not keeping it clean may also require replacing the helmet much sooner than five years.
+Leaving the helmet exposed to the elements, treating it poorly, and not keeping it clean may also require replacing it much sooner than five years.

-On the other hand, you have riders that only use their helmet every other weekend, store it cool and dry between use, and generally treat it properly.
-Their helmet is likely safe to use for up to 7 years or more.
+On the other hand, you have riders that only use their helmet every other weekend, store it cool and dry between use, and generally treat it well.
+Their helmet is likely safe for up to 7 years or more.

 Ultimately, it is up to you to judge whether it is time to replace your helmet or if it will be safe for a couple of years.

 It is not required to replace the helmet after five years.
-It is not even required to wear a helmet at all in some states.
-But it’s a good precaution.
+In some states, it is not even required to wear a helmet.
+But it’s a reasonable precaution.

 Many riders have helmets that still look almost as new after five years of light use.
 It may feel wasteful to throw away a helmet that looks perfectly fine.

-As mentioned above, the recommended three to five-year replacement rate is largely based on standard risk management.
+As mentioned above, the recommended three to five-year replacement rate is primarily based on standard risk management.

-The engineers at the manufacturer likely know at what rate the various materials in a helmet will deteriorate and how fast a helmet wears out with normal use.
-While they set the expiration date based on an acceptable fail-rate, this does not mean that all helmets suddenly become unsafe to use after five years.
+The engineers at the manufacturer likely know at what rate the various materials in a helmet will deteriorate and how fast a helmet wears out with regular use.
+While they set the expiration date based on an acceptable fail rate, this does not mean all helmets suddenly become unsafe to use after five years.

-But most helmets are built on the same basic principles and with similar types of materials.
+But most helmets are built on the same basic principles and with similar materials.

 While not directly applicable, the results from tests performed on bicycle helmets and other types of helmets seem to support the theory that most helmets last longer than five years before material failure becomes an issue.

 This study from 2016 tested how age affects the material properties of EPS liners in used bicycle helmets.
-The researchers extracted and tested foam cores from 63 used and unused helmets at an age range of two to twenty years.
+The researchers extracted and tested foam cores from 63 used and unused helmets at two to twenty years old.

 The test concludes that EPS foam’s impact attenuation properties in field-used bicycle helmets do not degrade with age.

-In May 2015, before the release of the study, one of the contributors to the study, Alyssa DeMarco, announced that “There is no justification for two to ten-year replacement recommendations based on impact performance.”
+In May 2015, before the study’s release, one of the contributors, Alyssa DeMarco, announced that “There is no justification for two to ten-year replacement recommendations based on impact performance.”

 Helmets.org performed an extensive experiment where they tested how 20 products such as sunblock, insect repellant, gasoline, and others affect helmet materials in skate-style helmets.

 A total of 16 doses of the product were applied at two to five-day intervals.
-After exposing the helmets to the various products, they were run through a range of tests, including a drop test.
+After exposing the helmets to the various products, they were run through various tests, including a drop test.

 The test found that gasoline, sunscreen, and products containing DEET did degrade the inner foam.
 If your helmet was exposed to hair products, sunscreen, or insect repellant, they recommend cleaning it after use.